jhuus/BriteKit/command-reference.md

   --sgroup TEXT           Spectrogram group name.
 Defaults to 'default'.
   --threshold FLOAT       Treat as duplicates if cosine similarity >= threshold.
                           Default = 0.99.
+  --name TEXT             Class name  [required] --noplot                If specified, do not plot spectrograms.
   --help                  Show this message and exit.
+/home/jhuus/.local/share/hatch/env/virtual/britekit/qI3_bvVE/britekit/lib/python3.12/site-packages/click/core.py:1193: UserWarning: The parameter --name is used more than once.
+Remove its duplicate as parameters should be unique. parser = self.make_parser(ctx) /home/jhuus/.local/share/hatch/env/virtual/britekit/qI3_bvVE/britekit/lib/python3.12/site-packages/click/core.py:1186: UserWarning: The parameter --name is used more than once.
+Remove its duplicate as parameters should be unique. self.parse_args(ctx, args) /home/jhuus/.local/share/hatch/env/virtual/britekit/qI3_bvVE/britekit/lib/python3.12/site-packages/click/core.py:1002: UserWarning: The parameter --name is used more than once.
+Remove its duplicate as parameters should be unique. pieces = self.collect_usage_pieces(ctx) /home/jhuus/.local/share/hatch/env/virtual/britekit/qI3_bvVE/britekit/lib/python3.12/site-packages/click/core.py:1104: UserWarning: The parameter --name is used more than once.
+Remove its duplicate as parameters should be unique. self.format_options(ctx, formatter)
 ```
 ### britekit del-cat
 ```